 Concentrate on the issue that you came prepared to discuss.
 Why is this issue a problem for you?
 Who else is affected?
 Use personal stories to highlight your points, if you can.
 Be thorough but also concise – you may need to allow time for your lawmaker to share his/her thoughts on the issue.
 Your legislator may ask a question where you do not have an answer.
 It is completely okay to say “I do not know, but I will follow up with you about that”.
 You can share the question with Endocrine Society staff and we will assist you.

 Politely ask your lawmaker to do something specific.
 Your ask should be clear and concise – for example, “I hope you will co-sponsor the Treat and Reduce Obesity Act (H.R.
-1953/S. 830),” or “Please increase funding for NIH in 2018 by $2 billion.”
+1953/S. 830),” or “Please increase funding for NIH in 2020 to $41.1 billion.”

 At the end of the meeting, offer to be a resource for the legislator.
 You never know when you may be called on!